 Range anxiety is the fear that an electric vehicle will run out of battery before reaching its destination.
-It's a common mental barrier for perspective EV owners and a lingering pang for current EV owners.
+It's a common mental barrier for prospective EV owners and a lingering pang for current EV owners.

 Data from this study suggests that range anxiety need not be a concern for the average daily drive.
 Commutes, errand runs, and even the occasional road trip fall well within the capabilities of most modern EVs, which often boast ranges exceeding 250 miles on a single charge.